-- These rules may be referred to as the Reno Municipal Court rules and may be abbreviated as R.M.C.R.
-These rules are intended to supercede the rules promulgated and made effective on January 1, 1980 by the Reno Municipal Court.
+- These rules may be cited as the Reno Municipal Court rules and may be abbreviated as R.M.C.R.

-- Whenever it appears that a particular situation does not fall within the purview of a rule, or that a literal application of a rule would cause a hardship or injustice in a case, the court may make such order as the interests of justice require.
+- Whenever it appears that a particular situation does not fall within the purview of a rule, the Court may make such other orders as the interests of justice require.
 If there is a Justice Court rule, it shall apply as Reno Municipal Court procedure.

 Rule 2: Organization of the Court

 - The Municipal Court consists of a number of departments designated by City Council resolution, each presided over by a judge duly elected or appointed to that position.
 Judges pro tem may sit in each department from time to time as authorized by law.
 A judge pro tem duly appointed and authorized by the presiding judge of a particular department to sit in that department shall have the same jurisdiction as the presiding judge, except that the judge pro tem has jurisdiction only over matters to be heard on his or her assigned docket.
 Judges pro tem are not permitted to act on any motion filed in any case, except those requiring resolution before a case can proceed on the docket to which the pro tem judge is assigned.

 - All cases set for trial or other post-arraignment proceeding, except a sentencing set by the arraigning judge, shall be randomly or sequentially assigned to one of the departments.
 Insofar as is practical, all cases pertaining to a defendant shall be assigned to the same judge.
 In the event a judge must recuse himself or herself, the matter shall be sent to the administrative judge for reassignment to another department.